-- Implementation of internal training as part of daily development, as production processes require continuous education. - Organization of internal targeted formal or informal meetings. - Contribution of external consultants with high expertise when required, and their input is documented. - Development of specialized manuals. - Identification and assessment of training needs by collecting information from each department related to personnel development and the needs of each company. - Creation of an Annual Training Program by the Human Resources Department. - Selection of training methods and providers after research and evaluation.
+- education. - required, and their input is documented. - Development of specialized manuals. - Identification and assessment of training needs by collecting information from each department related to personnel development and the needs of each company. - Creation of an Annual Training Program by the Human Resources Department. - Selection of training methods and providers after research and evaluation.